mozilla/moz-security-monkey/README.md

     mozsecuritymonkeyscheduler       FATAL     Exited too quickly (process log may have details)

 because there are no accounts loaded.
-See sSetting it up above
+See Setting it up above

 ## TODO